drewamorbordelon/CPI/README.md

 # CPI
-building a classification model that predicts 'consumer price inflation'
+Building a classification model that predicts 'consumer price inflation'.
+CLassification regarding the Rate of Change (Deceleration and Acceleration)